Sun Awareness Week: The Importance of Sun Protection

 Treat Your Skin Today!

 Come into our spa and give your skin a treat before summertime starts!
 Throughout the month of May, we’re offering a free SkinCeuticals Skinscope Analysis with our exclusive Flaxx C Facial.
 The SkinScope Analysis shows the health of your skin from beneath the surface and the Flaxx C Facial smooths, firms, and re-texturizes the skin using ingredients like flaxseed and antioxidants.
-After you’ve treated your skin, why not pick up some high-quality sun protection products?
+After you have treated your skin, why not pick up some high-quality sun protection products?
 At Imperial Salon and Spa, we sell a variety of sunscreens from the SkinCeuticals line, and we'd be happy to help you find the best product for you.
 Call us today to schedule an appointment!